 On this day, January 30, in 1972 British soldiers shot dead 14 peaceful protesters in Derry.
 It is often known as the Bogside Massacre.

-One of the most iconic images of the day came in the form of Edward Daly, the Catholic priest photographed waving a bloodstained handkerchief as he attempted to bring one of those injured to safety.
+One of the most iconic images of the day was of Edward Daly, the Catholic priest photographed waving a bloodstained handkerchief as he attempted to bring one of those injured to safety.

 The inquiry found that there was no justification for firing at the protestors and then British Prime Minister David Cameron formally apologized to the families of those killed or injured.
 It has since been confirmed that the families will also receive compensation.